druminski/raspblue/readme.md

 # Raspblue

-Simple client and server using Web Bluetooth API.
-Dedicated for devices supporting Bluetooth Low Energy like Raspberry Pi 3 B+
+Simple client and server command executor based on Web Bluetooth API.
+Dedicated for devices supporting Bluetooth Low Energy like Raspberry Pi 3 B+.

 ## How to run it